PointerToNextPole/my-learning-note/webpack学习笔记.md

 > 💡 **Tip**: <font color=FF0000>Using `webpackPreload` incorrectly can actually hurt performance</font>, so be careful when using it.

-<mark>Sometimes you need to have your own control over preload</mark>.
+<font color=dodgerBlue>Sometimes you need to have your own control over preload</font>.
 For example, <font color=FF0000>preload of any dynamic import **can be done via async script**</font>.
 This can be useful in case of streaming server side rendering （即 SSR ）.

 ```js
 const lazyComp = () =>